idchiang/idchiang.github.io/research.md

 ### Research interest
-I am interested in the relations between *dust, metal, and neutral gas* in the interstellar medium (ISNM) of *nearby galaxies*, especially how these relations depend on local physical environments.
+I am interested in the relations between *dust, metal, and neutral gas* in the interstellar medium (ISM) of *nearby galaxies*, especially how these relations depend on local physical environments.
 I am also intertested in *SED fitting techniques* and *radio astronomy* in general.

 ![DustMaps](fig_dustmaps_r.png)